nikhil-naidu/guestbook/README.md

 ### This repo is not actively monitored, please don't open any issues

 The goal is to deploy Guestbook application on a GKE cluster with Istio enabled.
-This repo has the IAC code to spin up a cluster, install istio and deploy Guestbook application.
+This repo has the terraform code (IAC)  to spin up a cluster, install istio and deploy Guestbook application.

 guestbook.sh is  shell script which has all the necessary steps included to everything for you.